My Treat

 It does not search by price, date, or location - use the city filter and the type chips (All, Hosting, Paid, Joining) to narrow those.

-My Treat covers the Tampa Bay metro.
-We show cities across the metro, not a custom radius or specific addresses.
+We show experiences across the Tampa Bay metro, not a custom radius or specific addresses.

 Posts & experiences